Patchwork Conditions for Holographic Nonlinear Responses: A Computational Method for Electric Conductivity and Friction Coefficient: Higher-order models

 \subsection{$\mathcal{F}^2$ model}

 Now, we consider the following action involving a nonlinear term.

-where $c$ is a real constant. $\mathcal{F}$ is given by the first equality of eq.~(\ref{eq:calF_def}).
+where $c$ is a real constant. \footnote{ In general, nonlinear Maxwell theories can be unstable, and a physical range of the coupling constant would be restricted.
+In this study, however, we do not consider this problem. } $\mathcal{F}$ is given by the first equality of Eq.~(\ref{eq:calF_def}).
 We will refer to this model as $\mathcal{F}^2$ model.
-We consider the finite temperature cases here.\footnote{The results for $T=0$ is given in appendix \ref{sec:T=0}.}
+We consider the finite temperature cases here.\footnote{The results for $T=0$ is given in Appendix \ref{sec:T=0}.}

 Let us employ the ingoing Eddington-Finkelstein coordinates on which the metric is given by (\ref{ingoingEF}).
 The Lagrangian density with our ansatz (\ref{eq:ansatz_EF}) is explicitly written as

 The equation of motion for $A_x$ is given by